-Professor Louisa Degenhardt, Professor Paul Dietze, Doctor Peter Higgs
+Professor Louisa Degenhardt, Professor Paul Dietze, Associate Professor Peter Higgs

 People who inject drugs (PWID) are exposed to blood-borne virus (BBV) infections, injecting-related injuries and risk of drug overdose, and experience greater levels of both physical and mental impairment compared with the general population.
 Additionally, injecting drug use is associated with a range of social and economic harms.